ajfisher/building-droids-with-js/slides.md

 <!-- .slide: class="title" -->

-Decompress, March 28, 2015 <!-- .element: class="location" -->
+Xero NodeBots Day, May 8, 2015 <!-- .element: class="location" -->

 Andrew Fisher @ajfisher <!-- .element: class="author" -->

 Notes:
 Hi!
-My name is Andrew Fisher and I’m an interaction researcher.
-Today I want to talk to you about web connected hardware and building droids with javascript for the next 15 minutes.
+My name is Andrew Fisher and besides being an interaction researcher I love to build robots - especially ones that use web tech.
+So today we're going to use javascript to build robots or other connected things and give some of you a first taste of robotics and for some of you show you how feasible it is now to create physical products using web technologies you're already familiar with.

+---

+## Plan

+1. Background on JS + hardware
+2. Group basics walkthrough on electronics
+3. Start hacking
+4. Some food
+5. More hacking
+6. Show and tell

+Notes:
+Overview of the day.

+How many of you have done any nodebots stuff before?
+How many of you have done any electronics before?

+Okay so those who have can spend the next half hour doing some planning around what you might want to build with your team.
+Those that haven't, I'm going to give you a crash course in electronics and how to get it doing things with javascript.
+By the time we break up into groups all of you should have got your hands dirty actually making something work electronically.

+So I'm going to start with a bit of background about why on earth you'd want to use javascript with hardware.

 ---